Antique silver and crystal compotier from the first half of the 19th century

 Description

 Ancient silver and crystal compote from the first half of the 19th century, with a lid made of melted, embossed, carved, and cut crystal silver, Milan 19th century, Goldsmith Cristoforo Corbella operating until 1860.
-Located in the Orefici district 3194.
+Located in the Orefici district, 3194.

-Empire-style furniture dates from the late 18th to early 19th centuries.
-It originated during Napoleon's reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the period between the late 18th and early 19th centuries.
+It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 The most important aspect of prestigious antique furniture is originality.
 And this is ultimately what matters to the buyer, as many counterfeits circulate on the market.
-Luxury Products provides a certificate confirming the product's compliance with the actual description and photograph.
+Luxury Products provides a certificate confirming the product's compliance with the actual description and photo.
 We have at your disposal art appraisers, historians, and experts from around the world.

 Attributes / Details